pmanzoni/loractp/README.md

 ## Folder `loractp`

-THe codei in this folder is written in MicroPython and tested on a [LoPy4](https://pycom.io/product/lopy4/) quadruple bearer MicroPython enabled development board.
+The code in this folder is written in MicroPython and tested on a [LoPy4](https://pycom.io/product/lopy4/) quadruple bearer MicroPython enabled development board.

+File `loractp.py` includes the class definition.
 File `boot.py` simply disables the WiFi to limit interferences.

 * Files `ping.py` and `pong.py` are examples of a request/response interaction

-* File `loractp.py` includes the class definition.

 * File `receiver.py` shows the example of a receiving node.